ichirojwang/Portfolio-Tracker/README.md

 - PostgreSQL (Production), SQLite (Early Development and Testing)

-## Unit Testing
+## Testing

-- Unit testing for this project was conducted using the pytest and unittest frameworks.
+- Testing for this project was conducted using the pytest and unittest frameworks.
 The corresponding test cases can be found in the [tests](tests/) folder.